sfarouk3/Starbucks-Capstone-Challenge/Blog.md

 1. the best clf is randome forest
 2. the membership date is one of the most important features.
 3. the Testing accuracy is 87% after refinement, and in can be more improved if more features were added to the customers profile like customer segmentation based on monthly money spent in Starbucks, Fan flag,..etc

+## Conclusion - Improvement <a name="Conclusion-Improvement"></a>

+The model can be further improved by:
+1. Dataset: add more features to the customers profile like customer segmentation based on monthly money spent in Starbucks, Fan flag,..etc
+2. Model: try other classifiers and more hyper parameter tuning using gridsearch.